tcolar/pubg_mobile/tips.md

 Ever had a teammate mark a item for you, but by the time you get there the marker is gone ?
 Click the chat icon, then in the chat popup, click the "clock" (history) icon.
 Click the item you missed and the marker will show again !

+#### Use throwables

+Seriously, these can give you a huge strategic advantage, see the weapons page for more details.